 Why do we believe what isn’t true?

-In an interview by Erica Pandey, Hartford encourages us to be curious and open-minded, and ask the right questions with a desire to understand.
+In an interview by Erica Pandey, Harford encourages us to be curious and open-minded, and ask the right questions with a desire to understand.
 When you read or hear some new and perhaps disturbing information about the pandemic, cancer, or any other hot topic, ask yourself if the teller is trying to make you smarter or trying to win an argument.
 (AXIOS Today podcast February 5, 2021)

 (This is an affiliate link, meaning it may pay a commission to this blog is a sale occurs.)

 My 5 guidelines for making sense of information